OutSystems/cloud-connector/README.md

 ## Detailed options

-You should keep remaining options as the default unless your network topology requires them to be modified.
+You should keep remaining options as the default unless your network topology requires you to modify them.

 ```
   Usage: outsystemscc [options] <server> <remote> [remote] [remote] ...